ConstantDynamic/Earth-Mars-Time-Latency/README.md

 # Earth-Mars-Time-Latency
-This program creates a small graph of the inner solar system and displays the time delay in communications causd by light lag.
+This program creates a small graph of the inner solar system and displays the time delay in communications caused by light lag.

 Author: KC Shasteen